georgemuriithi/tomato-disease-detection/README.md

 - <a href="https://docs.docker.com/get-docker/">Install Docker</a>
 - Get docker image for <a href="https://www.tensorflow.org/tfx/serving/docker">TensorFlow Serving</a>
 - Run tensorflow serving docker image
 - Serve a model by running the following command.
 Change the file path accordingly and add the appropriate config file at the end of the command.
-To serve latest model, add ```all-models.config```.
-To serve target model, add ```target-models.config```.
+To serve the latest model, add ```all-models.config```.
+To serve a target model, add ```target-models.config```.
 ```
 docker run -t --rm -p 8605:8605 -v C:\Users\User\tomato-disease-detection:/tomato-disease-detection tensorflow/serving --rest_api_port=8605 --allow_version_labels_for_unavailable_models --model_config_file=/tomato-disease-detection/config-files/
 ```